3d Modularity Revisited

 A weight $w$ (weakly holomorphic) mock modular form $f:\HH\to\CC$ with shadow given by a weight $2-w$ cusp form $g$ is a (weakly) holomorphic function such that the non-holomorphic function $\hat f:= f- {g}^\ast$ transforms as a modular form of weight $w$.
 From now on we focus on the case of weight $w=1/2$ mock modular forms for $\Gamma\subset {\rm SL}_2(\mathbb Z)$ relevant for the context in this paper.
-Near a cusp $u\in Q$, $f$ might have a exponential singularity.
-In particular, there exists a finite set $\{f_u\}$ of weakly holomorphic modular forms such that $f-f_u$ is finite as $\tau$ approaches $u$ from the upper-half plane \cite{MR3065809}.
+Near a cusp $u\in\QQ$, $f$ might have an exponential singularity.
+In particular, there exists a finite set $\{f_u\}$ of weakly holomorphic modular forms such that $f-f_u$ is finite as $\tau$ approaches $u$ from within the upper-half plane \cite{MR3065809}.
 Crucially, the cardinality of this set is necessarily larger than one for any mock modular form $f$ of weight $1/2$ with a non-vanishing shadow.
 Equipped with $\{f_u\}$, we can subtract the possible singularities of the mock form $f$ by defining $f_{u,{\rm fin}}:= f-f_u$.
 Then their asymptotic expansions near a cusp and those of the Eichler integral of its shadow agree to infinite order \cite{3d,CLR}: